christian-korneck/flamenco-temp1/FEATURES.md

 - [ ] Video preview of jobs, with black frames for unrendered frames.
 - [ ] "Manual approval" task between low-quality/preview renders and rendering the final quality
 - [ ] Grid view of jobs / tasks, showing the latest-rendered image/video.
+- [ ] Split up OpenAPI-generated server code into an interface per tag.
+This'll help splitting up the rather large `Flamenco` struct into smaller pieces.
+- [ ] Job "required specs", to match with certain workers.